Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 # Work Logic

-The identified tasks are presented together with a proposed implementation.
+Chapter 3 presents the current system architecture, while in chapter 4 the identified tasks for the CCN2 phase are presented together with a proposed implementation.
 In many cases, by the time of writing of this document (MS6), the work was already performed, therefore the present tense is used.
 For the work to be performed for the MS7, the future tense is used.

-Chapter 4 presents a traceability matrix for the tasks, as well as the assigned priority and the milestone for delivery.
+Chapter 5 presents a traceability matrix for the tasks, as well as the assigned priority and the milestone for delivery.
 Features already delivered will be subjected to refinement and refactoring as new functionality becomes available in the client-server system.

 # System Architecture #

-This document describes the architecture of the Helioviewer System.
+The following figure depicts the architecture of the Helioviewer System as installed on the ROB server.
 For the purpose of this project, the focus is on the interaction between the JHelioviewer client and the Helioviewer server.

 ![Helioviewer system architecture][architecture]